ToyotaInfoTech/RAMN/docs/userguide/can_tutorial.rst

 Connect your board to your computer, open Windows's Device Manager, and find what new device appears in "Ports (COM & LPT)".
 RAMN should typically be assigned a COM port number, such as "COM1".

+On Linux, you should be able to find the device name (typically, /dev/ttyACM0) by executing the command ``dmesg`` and looking at the last lines (if you are using a VM, make sure that the USB device is forwarded to it).

-Open a command window (open Powershell or press Windows+R) and execute the following command to observe the latest CAN frame for each CAN ID:
+Open a command window (open Powershell or press Windows+R on Windows) and execute the following command to observe the latest CAN frame for each CAN ID:

 .. code-block:: bash